aCursedComrade/acursedcomrade.github.io/source/_posts/proc-enumeration.md

 ![Response of /proc/self/status](../img/proc_status.png)

 - `/proc/<PID>/environ`
   - This is the **most important one** in my opinion.
 This holds the *initial* environment variables that was used to execute the process with.
-By initial, it means that if any changes happen to these during the process lifetime, it won't be reflected here.
+By initial, it means that if any changes happen to these variables during the process lifetime, it won't be reflected here.
-  - Often for production or in development, environment variables are used to hold configuration information and usually these contain sensitive information like secret keys, authentication tokens, database credentials, etc.
+  - Often for production or in development, environment variables are used to hold configuration information and usually contain sensitive information like secret keys, authentication tokens, database credentials, etc.
   - For example, we have our dummy variables we set up earlier dumped here (the newlines '\n' are replaces by null bytes '\0' here as well) (I have also truncated the output to get rid of the unnecessary variables of my ZSH config).

 ![Response of /proc/self/environ](../img/proc_environ.png)

 - `/proc/<PID>/cwd/`
-  - This a symbolic link that points to the **current working directory** of the process.
+  - This is a symbolic link that points to the **current working directory** of the process.
 Can sometimes be used as a shortcut in context of web app path.

 ![Content of /proc/self/cwd/](../img/proc_cwd.png)

 - `/proc/<PID>/exe`
   - This entry points directly to the executable command that is used run the command.
 Reading this will output raw binary data.
-Useful when you are dealing with custom standalone binaries during challenges.
+Useful when you are dealing with custom standalone binaries during challenges and you want to extract them for analysis and reversing.

 ![Content of /proc/self/exe](../img/proc_exe.png)

 - `/proc/<PID>/fd/`
   - This **directory** contains symbolic links to each file that are open in the process, named using numbers (Numbers correlate to the entries in `fdinfo/` directory).
-Except the first three (0, 1, 2) which are standard input, output, error respectively, files can be queried to view the contents inside it.
+Except the first three (0, 1, 2) which are standard input, output, error respectively, files can be queried to view the contents inside it which can contain important information.
 Sometimes it can be used to execute code in context of the web app[^3].

 ![Content of /proc/self/fd/](../img/proc_fd.png)

 ## Concluding thoughts

-That's about it for my first blog post :) This post covered a few interesting locations in the Linux `/proc` file system that an attacker with some read access on the system during compromise or even during post exploitation phase can enumerate to uncover information.
+That's about it for my first blog post :) This post covered a few interesting locations in the Linux `/proc` file system that an attacker with some read access on the system during initial compromise or even during post exploitation phase can enumerate to uncover information.
 You can refer the links in the below sections for more information about the topic.

 But this is a small part of an attack chain.
 Depending on the context of the scenario, an attacker will think outside box to carry out the attack chain and compromise a system. **YOU** should think out of the box too.